 Dustin May no-hits Giants for 5 innings, Dodgers win 5-0

+Manager Dave Roberts considered giving Dustin May one more inning then thought better of it.

+The Los Angeles Dodgers are counting on much more from May down the stretch and into the postseason — and his post-Tommy John form is coming along well that no added risk is worth it.

-SAN FRANCISCO -- Dustin May pitched five no-hit innings and outdueled Logan Webb and the newly-crowned NL West-champion Los Angeles Dodgers beat the San Francisco Giants 4-0 on Friday night.
+May pitched five no-hit innings and outdueled Logan Webb, and the newly crowned NL West-champion Dodgers beat the San Francisco Giants 5-0 on Friday night.

+"Getting him out of the game feeling good is the win," Roberts said. "...
+We want to make sure we take care of him."

-May (2-2) struck out four and walked one, dazzling in his fifth start since returning from Tommy John elbow reconstructive surgery in May 2021.
-The Dodgers pushed his outing back a couple of days and had him on a pitch limit of 75-80 after he had lost his previous two decisions and had a three-start winless stretch.
+May (2-2) struck out four and walked one, dazzling in his fifth start since returning from the elbow reconstructive surgery in May 2021.
+The Dodgers pushed his outing back a couple of days because of some arm soreness and had him on a pitch limit of 75-80 after he had lost his previous two decisions and had a three-start winless stretch.

+May didn't even realize there was a no-hitter going until he sat down for the night.
+He is encouraged with the progress in his latest outing, hoping it is something to build off for the rest of the way.

+"Huge," he said.
+"If I can throw strikes I'm going to get outs quick."

 Alex Vesia relieved for the sixth and allowed a two-out infield single to Luis González for the Giants' first hit.
 Caleb Ferguson and Phil Bickford finished the two-hit shutout.